Production Paradise: Interview with Andreas Von Estorff, CEODecember 11, 2017

 Drones in category 2 do need permission to operate in Indonesia.
 To put it in simple terms, you have to follow the same rules as a category 1 drone which weighs more than 2 kilos plus carry a license and insurance papers with you.

 Coming to Bali for holidays with a drone in your luggage?
-Indonesia, as any other country, has their own specific set of rules about how to properly travel your drone.
-These rules may also become more strict based on which airline you are flying with.
+Indonesia, as any other country, has its own specific rules about how to properly travel with your drone.
+These rules may also become more strict based on the airline you are flying with.

 Now grab out a pen and paper and take some notes!

-Carrying your drone on a plane to Indonesia
+How do I bring my drone on a plane to Bali?

 When it comes to traveling by plane, the problem with taking your drone on a plane is actually not the drone itself but the batteries.
 After several issues with lithium batteries on planes and the danger of causing a fire on board, airlines came up with specific regulations.